Radio Boulevard

 What Happened to the First Power Supply? - The original AC PS that I built for SN:10662 (that's described above) was an early-2012 project.
 It was only installed in the Belmont '348 for a relatively short time because, about a year later, a mil-rad collector friend of mine was going though the "trials" of trying to design and build a new AC power supply for his BC-348-Q receiver.
 After many telephone calls that essentially went over the same things time after time, I traded the guy an already built and working AC power supply - the one that was in SN:10662 - for a nice condition BC-344-D. That solved his problem but the Belmont ended up being stored in the closet in my upstairs ham shack without a power supply for almost nine years.
 Though I have a working BC-224 and a working BC-348-Q both of these receivers are dynamotor operated.
 I wanted to pair an AC operated BC-348 with an AC operated ART-13A transmitter - sort of a "pseudo" ARC-8 station.
 Although the purist might opt for DC operation of the ARC-8 station, for Mil-Rad Net operations, the dynamotor for the BC-348 would be running for the entire net and the ART-13 dynamotor would "turn on" with each transmission made.
 The required PP-1104C 50A power supply for the dynamotors would also be running continuously during the net operations (PP-1104s are noisy.)
 AC operation for the "long hours" of a Mil-Rad Net is much easier on the ears and on the equipment.

 The Build - I had a nice hermetically-sealed transformer that had a 6.5 vac 4 amp tube heater winding and a 225-0-225vac HV winding.
 No rectifier winding on the transformer and none needed.
 To allow the installation of two chokes in such a limited space was going to require a vertical mounting.
 Two suitable steel brackets were found in the junk boxes.
 Height of the bracket-choke assembly has to be 3.5" so it doesn't exceed the height of the side rails (slightly over 4".)
 Using the brackets, I could mount one choke vertically on the chassis and one horizontally on the brackets with a total height of 3.5".
 Also, the brackets allow orienting the chokes so their windings can't couple magnetically.
-A dual choke in one housing would have been a much neater solution but I couldn't find one that had the choke specs needed for the PS requirements.
+I also had to make sure that the elevated choke mounting didn't interfere with the left-side cabinet retaining screw that passes from the front to the rear of the chassis.
+Note in the photo to the right that this screws passes just under the elevated choke without any contact.

 All filter capacitors and the two 1N4007 diodes were mounted under the chassis.
 The height of the components mounted under the chassis can't exceed the height of the dynamotor terminal strip.
 There are a few screws that project up through the dynamotor bay bottom plate which can also interfere with the PS components.
 If you maintain < 1" of height on the components underneath the chassis there shouldn't be any interference.
 Since I was duplicating the old AC PS, I used the same schematic shown above resulting the a similar component layout underneath.
 The only significant differences were the "stacked" orientation of the filter chokes and the "flat sheet metal chassis."